CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets.md

 # Mailing targets

 Each mass mailing that is send with Copernica Marketing Suite has to have a target.
-Targets are list of email addresses with some data.
-With classic Copernica account targets are: databases, views, selection, etc. With Magento enabled accounts five new target types come into play:
+Targets are list of email addresses with some associated data.
+With classic Copernica account targets are: databases, views, selection, etc. With Magento enabled accounts five new target types comes into play:

 - [Magento customers list](copernica-docs:MarketingSuite/magento-integration/targets/customers)
 - [Magento orders list](copernica-docs:MarketingSuite/magento-integration/targets/orders)